juju/docs/src/en/models-migrate.md

 relationships will be replicated on a secondary controller, allowing your applications to continue unhindered.

-Migration is useful if the original controller reaches capacity, or if a controller needs to be upgraded without losing access to its applications.
-The secondary controller needs to be locally accessible to the source controller, rather than running on a different cloud environment.
+Migration is brilliant when updating Juju because you can migrate a model to a different controller, update the original controller, and migrate the model back without risking your deployment.

+But it's also useful for load balancing.
+A controller might have reached capacity running 10 different models, for example.
+You can now take the most intensive of those models and migrate them to a new controller, reducing the load without affecting your applications.

+For migration to work, the secondary controller needs to be running on the same cloud substrate as the source controller.
+Migration doesn't work across different regions or VPCs without direct connectivity to the source controller, and migration doesn't currently work across different cloud environments.

 !!!
 Note: Only hosted models can be migrated.
 The controller can not be migrated.